Reading Time: 5 minutes

 SUMMARY OF BALVANERA

-Balvanera is located between Almagro and San Telmo, just near Congreso.
+Balvanera neighborhood of Buenos Aires is located between Almagro and San Telmo, just near Congreso.
 There are several small markets around.
 This is the neighborhood of furniture.
 Along Avenida Belgrano you can find shops for mattresses, kitchen tables, sofas, lamps, etc. If you’re furnishing your home, this is the spot.

 VIBE OF BALVANERA